So, you finally thought of a blog post to write and when you open WordPress, you see “Connection Lost: trying to reconnect” or a similar error.

 Pretty frustrating, right?
-We know.
+I know.
 That’s why we are here with the complete solution to fix this problem.

 WordPress Connection Lost Problem